 The Secretariat will be responsible for the overarching coordination of IPOS activities, ensuring that activities carried out at regional and national level align IPOS core principles, strategic goals and methodological approaches, and facilitate the exchange of best practices.

-The Steering Committee will provide oversight of operations and strategy and will include the IPOS Executive Secretary, Chairs of the Advisory Board and Knowledge Committee, Heads of the Regional Offices, and Heads of IPOS hosting organisations.
+The Steering Committee will provide oversight of operations and strategy and will include the IPOS Executive Secretary, Chairs of the Advisory Board, Knowledge Committee and the Coalition of Scientific Institutions, Heads of the Regional Offices, Chair of the Coalition of Scientific Institutions, and Heads of IPOS hosting organisations.